web-vision/wv_deepltranslate/Documentation/Administration/Configuration/Index.rst

 Configure tables
 ----------------

-If not default set, you need to define the `l10n_mode` for the fields you want to have translatable by `wv_deepltranslate`.
+If not set by default, you need to define the `l10n_mode` for the fields you want to have translatable by `wv_deepltranslate`.

 See the :ref:`tableConfiguration<table configuration>` for details.